-Prancey Dog and Richyy Hetheringtin are very proud to announce the first HAPPY SUNDAYS event.
+Prancey Dog and Richyy Hetheringtin are very proud to announce the third HAPPY SUNDAYS event.
 Gigs for young people to watch young acts supporting a more established act.
 Tickets are available now with competitively priced tickets to encourage young uns to attend live music events (although anyone is welcome).

 Seazoo is a noisy indie-pop group, influenced by Yo La Tengo, Courtney Barnett and Grandaddy.